A Thin Red Stitch

 Caroline Farrell

 Caroline is the author of the novel, LADY BETH, ‘Best Novel’ at The Carousel Aware Prize Awards 2017 (Ireland) and the winner of an Eric Hoffer Award 2019 (Mystery/Thriller Category) (USA).
-She is the writer of several short stories including BOOMER TRUDY (Epoque Press 2020) which has been adapted to a screenplay.
+Her short stories have been published in The Ogham Stone Literary Journal, Epoque Press Ezine, Entropy Magazine, Woman’s Way Magazine and Revival Literary Journal.

 2C6B37C1-21F4-478D-803A-A129FE03AD10_1_105_c